 HOMOPHOBIA IN FOOTBALL

-The current issue of respected Spanish football magazine Panenka tackles he problem of homophobia in the game through interviews with the likes of openly gay former midfielder Thomas Hitzlsperger, former French player and coach Oliver Touyer as well as players from the world's most successful gay football club, Stonewall FC.
+Football, the last barrier reads the headline of the latest edition of celebrated Spanish football monthly Panenka as the magazine dedicates the bulk of its November issue exploring the problem of homophobia in the game through interviews with the likes of openly gay former player Thomas Hitzlsperger, former French player and coach Oliver Touyer as well as players from the world's most successful gay football club, Stonewall FC.

 Te recomendamos en English

 - NBA Philadelphia 76ers Morey says there is 'hope' for reconciliation with Ben Simmons

 - US NEWS Will national parks close if there is a government shutdown?

 - US NEWS How long do government shutdowns last?

 - ALFREDO RELAÑO Basketball's subtle influence on the world of football

 - GREEN BAY PACKERS Aaron Rodgers: "How could you not be romantic about football?"

 - NFL Jalen Hurts shoulders blame after Eagles defeat to Cowboys